 Professor of Epidemiology (Environmental Health Sciences)

-Brain Neoplasms; Climate Change; Epidemiology; Glioma; HIV Infections
+Brain Neoplasms; Epidemiology; Glioma; HIV Infections; Climate Change

 Dr. Dubrow serves as Faculty Director of the Climate Change and Health Initiative.
 During the Fall 2016 Term, he is teaching CDE 547a, Climate Change and Public Health.
 In the Spring 2017 Term he will teach EPH 555a, Practicum in Climate Change, Sustainability, and Public Health.
 Dr. Dubrow is interested in health co-benefits of climate change mitigation and in utilizing public health science to support legislative, litigative, regulatory, executive, community, and other efforts to mitigate or...

 Social Entrepreneurship; Health and Innovation

-Dr. Martin Klein is Executive Director of the Climate Change and Health Initiative and Associate Dean for Development and External Affairs at the Yale School of Public Health.
-He is also responsible for the offices of development, alumni relations, and communications and is founder and director of InnovateHealth Yale, a program in social impact and entrepreneurship.
+Dr. Martin Klein is Executive Director of the Yale Climate Change and Health Initiative and Senior Advisor to the dean of the Yale School of Public Health.
+He is also the founder and director of InnovateHealth Yale, a program in social impact and entrepreneurship.

 Professor of Epidemiology (Microbial Diseases)